EOSVR/EOSVR/README.md

 4，Different token.
 User need to cost/get this token when stay in the district.

-#### Contract
+#### Token & Trade

-A contract is some computer codes, execute these code will get expected result.
+EOSVR use EVR token as its base token.
+Different world have different token.

-Because all users can see the contract, everyone can check contract and prove their profit.
+Users can trade with each other when they meet.
+They can also trade in trading world.

-EOSVR use contract to validate Comment and Complaint.
+Here is the [details](evr.md) about token and trade.

 #### Conclusion

-EOSVR is a decentralize app that can communicate with each other, and can trade and audit automatically.
+EOSVR is a decentralize app that can communicate with each other, and can trade and audit.
+It can build a new virtual world efficiently.